SimpleServerless/simple-bastion/README.md

 Because I'm too cheap to pay even $3.50/month there is also a CloudFormation template `bastion_killer.yaml` that deploys a lambda that will kill your bastion host every night at 11:00 MST.
 Finally the script `start_bastion.sh` contains the command needed to restart your bastion host from your shell.
 So if you start the bastion at 7:00 three nights a week and work a couple hours or until bastion_killer shuts down the bastion host your EC2 bill will be about $0.23/month.
+(Disclaimer: Fees vary, this is just an example, don't take my word for it, you should always set billing alerts on your AWS account, and don't send me your AWS bill if you screw this up).

 Also I'm certainly too cheap to pay $30/month for a NAT instance to pipe access from my bastion host my database on a private subnet so I set up VPC endpoints which are a fraction of the cost of a NAT instance.
 [VPC Endpoints](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/vpc-interface-endpoints.html)